mozilla/gecko-dev/testing/perfdocs/generated/awsy.rst

 **Possible regression causes**

-A change has caused more JavaScript to load at startup or into blank pages
+A change has caused more JavaScript to load at startup or into blank pages.

 * **Common solution**: lazily load any new modules you rely on
 * **Common solution**: Split your code out to only load what is minimally needed initially.
 You modified the JS engine and it's using more memory